 Normally the fluids to be mixed are liquid, but static mixers can also be used to mix gas streams, disperse gas into liquid or blend immiscible liquids.

-Mixer size can vary from about 6 mm to 6 meters diameter.
-Typical construction materials for static mixer components included stainless steel, polypropylene, Teflon, PVDF, PVC, CPVC and polyacetal.
-Finally, the latest design involve static mixing elements made of glass-lined steel.
+Mixer size can vary from about 6 mm to 6 meters in diameter.
+Typical construction materials for static mixer components included stainless steel, polypropylene, Teflon, PVDF, PVC, CPVC, and polyacetal.
+Finally, the latest design involves static mixing elements made of glass-lined steel.

 Static Mixers Designs